 But the goal of this fifth UN environment assembly is for now to agree on a blueprint and form an intergovernmental negotiating committee.
 And then, the committee would negotiate on a final treaty to be signed.
 It may take several years, though.

-Both proposals envision the negotiating committee to complete the legally-binding plastic treaty by 2024.
+Both proposals envision the negotiating committee completing the legally-binding plastic treaty by 2024.
 And similar to other treaties, it will give years for countries to adjust and implement changes.

 Update March 2: The U.N. panel has agreed to negotiate on the production of a legally binding global treaty by 2024 for the full lifecycle of plastics, including production, design and disposal.